KPeng9510/MuscleMap/README.md

 ## Evaluation Protocol

 We used test_unseen and val_unseen to test the model on actions excluded from the train set for all three datasets.
 Test_unseen and val_unseen contain actions with unseen muscle activation combinations to test generalization.
 Mean averaged precision (mAP) is used as the evaluation metric.
+The sample list for train, val and test will be sent to you together with the dataset.